Esri/jsapi-resources/esm-samples/jsapi-custom-workers/README.md

 This repo demonstrates using [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with custom workers.

 ## Known Issues
+- `@rollup/plugin-terser` has noticeably slower performance compared to `rollup-plugin-terser`.
+More information available on the [rollup](https://github.com/rollup/plugins/issues/1334) issue.
 - `webpack-dev-server` had a [breaking change](https://github.com/webpack/webpack-dev-server/blob/master/CHANGELOG.md#-breaking-changes-4) in `4.0.0` which removed `contentBase` in favor of the `static` option.
 This sample has been changed accordingly.

 ## Building workers